Isabel Álvarez: Later life

 By the time the league disbanded, she had become a U.S. citizen.
 Many years later, she returned to Cuba to visit her family and to try to locate some of the early AAGPBL players, in order to make a documentary titled Cuba on My Mind: The Baseball Journey of Isabel Alvarez.
 The film was made possible with support from the Indiana Humanities Council.

-A longtime resident of Fort Wayne, she was still active as a reporter and columnist for Touching Bases, the AAGPBL Players Association newsletter, and as an active AAGPBL and NEIBA member.
+A longtime resident of Fort Wayne, she was an active reporter and columnist for Touching Bases, the AAGPBL Players Association newsletter, and as an AAGPBL and NEIBA member.

 Tributes and recognition

 Álvarez is part of the AAGPBL permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York opened in 1988.
 She also was honored in 2008 with the Bob Parker Memorial Award, as well as with membership in the Northeast Indiana Baseball Association (NEIBA), for her decades of commitment to the sport of baseball.
 Then in 2011, she and her AAGPBL teammates from Cuba were honored by having their names and photos presented at a ceremony in New York City.
 The event was presented by Leslie Heaphy, history professor at Kent State University of Ohio, during the Cuban Baseball Congress held on August 20 at Fordham University.

+The character of Esti González from the 2022 reboot series A League of Their Own based on the 1992 movie of the same name is partially based on Álvarez.